Cluster varieties from Legendrian knots: Distinguishing fillings

 \section{Distinguishing fillings}

 \Tstrut{\rule{0pt}{2.6ex}} \Bstrut{\rule[-1.2ex]{0pt}{0pt}}

-A standard way of distinguishing Hamiltonian isotopy classes of Lagrangians in a symplectic manifold is to compute Floer homology.
-These calculations are in general nontrivial, and it is also nontrivial to organize the information extracted from them in a meaningful way.
-In this section, we observe that our results thus far allow us to package a great deal of Floer theoretic information into structures of cluster algebra.
-We apply this towards the task of distinguishing Lagrangian fillings of Legendrian knots.
+A fundamental problem in symplectic geometry is classifying Lagrangians up to Hamiltonian isotopy.
+Because the sheaf category is invariant under Hamiltonian isotopy it can be used to approach this problem \cite{GKS,Gui,Tam,N}.
+In this section we observe that our results thus far allow us to package information about the classification of exact Lagrangian fillings of Legendrian knots into structures of cluster algebra.
 We also explain how results about alternating Legendrians in $T^\infty \R^2$ (which necessarily have nontrivial winding number around the fibers) lead to results about Legendrians in $\R^3$.
-This provides, for example, new combinatorial constructions of inequivalent exact fillings of Legendrian torus links in $\R^3$, as well as information about how these fillings are related by surgery.
+This provides, for example, new combinatorial constructions of inequivalent exact fillings of many Legendrian links in $\R^3$, as well as information about how these fillings are related by surgery.

 Fix some Legendrian $\Lambda$, and let $\Lambda_\alpha$ be a collection of alternating Legendrians equipped with Legendrian isotopies to $\Lambda$.
 Let $L_\alpha$ be the exact filling of $\Lambda$ obtained by Hamiltonian isotopy from the conjugate Lagrangian filling of $\Lambda_\alpha$.
 Assume in addition that the various $\Lambda_\alpha$ can be isotoped to each other via square moves.
 Then it follows from our results that the comparison of charts amongst the $Loc_1(L_\alpha)$ are governed by cluster transformation rules computable from the dual quiver to the bicolored graph determining any one of the $\Lambda_\alpha$.
 These rules, and in particular the question of whether two such charts are the same, have received extensive study in the combinatorial literature.
-The following is immediate from our Floer-theoretic interpretation of the comparison between the $Loc_1(L_\alpha)$:
+We have the following consequence of the quantization results of \cite{GKS} and \cite[\S 3.19]{JinTreumann}.

 \begin{proposition} In the above setting, if $L_\alpha$ is Hamiltonian isotopic (fixing the boundary) to $L_\beta$, then the induced rational morphism $Loc_1(L_\alpha) \dashrightarrow Loc_1(L_\beta)$ is a regular isomorphism. \end{proposition}